earthboundkid/Watsuji-and-Aesthetics/4 Aesthetic Judgment.md

 §Representationality vs. ecstasy.
 Identifying with the characters in Aïda.
-§This chapter: specifics of judgment Coming up next: how judgment goes out of its context
+§This chapter: specifics of judgment Coming up next: how judgment goes out of its context Be clearer about the descriptive project vs. the normative project.
+How we do it, vs. how we ought to do it.